 In the Summer Session:

 Your academic dean will notify you in writing if you do not meet continuation, and of the deadline that you are subject to.
 If you then fail to meet semester continuation, you will be dismissed for academic reasons for a period of two semesters.
 The summer may count as one semester.
-If you desire to return after the dismissal period, you may apply for readmission through the Office of Student Returns.
+If you desire to return after the dismissal period, you may apply for readmission through the Time Away Office.
 If after readmission you again fail to meet minimum requirements, you will be ineligible to return to Duke, except in extraordinary instances and after a minimum of five years.